circleci/circleci-docs/jekyll/_cci2/getting-started.md

 ### Adding Some Changes to use the Workspaces Functionality
 {:.no_toc}

-Each workflow has an associated workspace which can be used to transfer files to downstream jobs as the workflow progresses.
-You can use workspaces to pass along data that is unique to this run and which is needed for downstream jobs.
+Each workflow has an associated workspace, which can be used to transfer files to downstream jobs as the workflow progresses.
+You can use workspaces to pass along data that is unique to this run and pick which is needed for downstream jobs.
 Try updating `config.yml` to the following:

 ```yml
 version: 2